zulu8/Blue/README.md

 # Sysmon Configuration File
 $sysmonConfigFile = "C:\exampleSysmonConf.xml"

-# Define all target systems in scope FQDN or Netbios name
+# Define all target systems in scope.
+Use Hostname.
 $targetSystems = @(
     'pc02win10'
 )
 ```

-The following variables are optional.
-They are used to determine the desired configuration on you target systems:
+The following variables determine the desired configuration on you target systems.
+The default values are very loud.

 ```
 # Create Group for Special Logon Auditing (Event ID 4964).
 Add Suspects to Group.